Removable Carbon Brush Holder FAQs

 - How long has CUTSFORTH been performing Online Truing?

-Our company has performed our Online Truing process on hundreds of rings and commutators over the last 19 years.
+Our company has performed our Online Truing process on hundreds of rings and commutators since 1991.

 - How safe is Online Truing for collector rings and commutators?

-We have never had a serious injury in any plant.
+We have safely performed truings on units around the world since 1991 and have never had a serious injury in any plant while truing.

 - How much time does it take CUTSFORTH to perform the Online Truing process?